 After review and approval of the Financial Statement the Simons Foundation will email the grantee institution to request any unspent funds.
 Unexpended funds must be returned to the Simons Foundation within thirty (30) days of the request for unspent funds.

-Do not send a check for the unexpended balance until you receive an email from the Simons Foundation requesting the unspent funds.
+Do not send a refund for the unexpended balance until you receive an email from the Simons Foundation requesting the unspent funds.
 Otherwise you may return an inaccurate amount.
 If you have any questions about an unexpended balance email the Foundation at firstname.lastname@example.org.

 Alternatively, if allowed by the award type, funds may be carried forward to the next funding period or paid out during a No-Cost Extension; see Carry Forward and No-Cost Extension policies for additional terms and conditions.